 Book your Airbnb for at least 2 nights:

 - If you weren’t able to visit the Airbnb in advance, this gives you time to scope out the property, gives you more time for setup + you’ll want to have the Airbnb the morning of your wedding day to get ready.
-If you only book your Airbnb for the night of the wedding, you won’t have time for all for this as check-in isn’t usually until 3 or 4pm.
+If you only book your Airbnb for the night of the wedding, you won’t have time for all of this as check-in isn’t usually until 3 or 4pm

 Keep in mind how far the Airbnb is from big cities, airports and vendors: